Phoenix Delivery Vehicle Accident Attorneys

 Two-day deliveries were once reserved for those who could afford the steep prices.
 These days, however, everyone expects their package to arrive just a couple days after they order it.
 This level of convenience has made online ordering a breeze, and many of us prefer it to going into physical stores.
 With new technology often comes downsides, however.
 As deliveries become more and more prevalent, the vehicles our packages are transported in have begun to clog up our roads and pose a massive risk to those driving near them.

 We at The Husband & Wife Law Team have seen just how devastating collisions with delivery vehicles can be, whether they involve trucks or vans.
 Delivery drivers and the companies they work for have a duty to operate responsibly and to keep those sharing the road with them safe.
 Unfortunately, corners often get cut in the name of profits.
 Those cut corners often result in serious injuries, intense property damage, and even death.
-If you or a loved one have been involved in a wreck with a delivery driver, then you deserve justice.
+If you or a loved one have been involved in a wreck with a delivery driver in Phoenix, then you deserve justice.
 Call our firm at (602) 457-6222 for a free consultation and a helping hand.

 In this age of technology and convenience, getting a package delivered only a couple of days after you ordered it is the norm.
 But that intense need for expedited delivery has pushed far more delivery trucks and vans out on to the street.
 Amazon, for example, delivers an average of 5 billion packages a year.
 That’s millions of packages a day.
 FedEx and UPS aren’t that far behind and are often contracted to handle Amazon deliveries.
 With millions upon millions of packages being moved every day, it is no wonder that there are so many delivery trucks barreling down our roads and highways.